Have journaling help you with your planning

-I know it sounds really far fetched, but Journaling can really help you get organised.
+I know it sounds far fetched, but Journaling can help you get organised.
 You just have to know what questions to ask yourself.
-Also find the real problem behind, say, your coming too late to meetings.
+Also find the real problem behind, say, you’re always late to meetings.

 Is it really that simple?

-Yes it is, but it does take work.
-You have to really get in touch with your inner thoughts.
+Yes, it is, but it does take work.
+You have to get in touch with your inner thoughts.
 Have them out in the open (well on paper).
 What bugs you with your time management?

 Write about it, journal all about why you are mad or what you miss about this person.